andrija-s/schess/README.md

 AI is currently very basic, only evaluates material and transpositions/iterative deepening has not been implemented (yet, one would hope).

+The chess move generator is by user [jordanbray](https://github.com/jordanbray/chess) with a little fix from [AlexanderHarrison](https://github.com/jordanbray/chess/issues/63)

 Assets Used: <br />
 [alpha]() by Eric Bentzen <br />
 [anarcandy](https://github.com/caderek) by caderek <br />